EI2030/Low-power-E-Paper-OS/Hyperlinks and Scratchpad.md

 https://github.com/lowtechmag/solar (archived)

 Recently encountering an actual copy of Paint Shop Pro, I was relieved to find a very simple image image tool that calculates the size of the converted file prior to conversion.
 For example, a 1MB 24-bit color file could be converted to 16 colors and 50KB, drastically reducing the page loading times for simple content.
-This can be one of the most convenient tools for generating webpage content, and doesn't require relying on websites that do the conversion for you.
+This can be one of the most convenient tools for generating webpage content, and doesn't require using guesswork in MSPaint or websites that do the conversion for you.

 https://en.wikipedia.org/wiki/PaintShop_Pro